Governors

 If you wish to contact the Chair of Devonshire Primary Academy’s Governing Committee, please address post to:

-Mr David O’ Brien
+Mr D. O’ Brien

 Devonshire Primary Academy